Xylopyrographer/STAC/README.md

 1. Click "Source code" choosing either `zip` or `tar.gz` as you prefer.
 1. Unpack the downloaded `STAC-X.Y.Z` file
 1. Rename the resulting folder from  `STAC-X.Y.Z` to just `STAC`
-1. Move the `STAC` folder to your Arduino sketch folder.
+1. Move the `STAC` folder to where you keep your Arduino sketches.

 ### Required Libraries: